-Media Streaming Service: An ecosystem for real-time data insights
+Media streaming service: an ecosystem for real-time data insights

 Background

-Knowing the trends, analyzing behaviors and meeting copyright contracts – businesses in the online on-demand-industry must provide highly customized services.
-To meet this need an online media streaming service had to implement a variety of real-time data-driven use cases.
+Knowing the trends, analyzing behaviors, and meeting copyright contracts – businesses in the online on-demand industry must provide highly customized services.
+To meet this need, an online media streaming service had to implement a variety of real-time data-driven use cases.

 The most important one: preventing customers from being able to log into a premium account on several devices simultaneously with a blocking feature.
 This is necessary because of legal contracts with content providers, but also has a clear impact on the service business.
 The blocking functionality also needed to work without data from the frontend players because at that time the frontend components did not provide the necessary information for the backend.

-Data Reply was tasked to build the first use case (blocking concurrent Streams) from scratch.
-The blocking must be enacted quickly so the team decided on a near-real-time event-driven approach.
 The idea: The frontend components would generate events which need to be processed in a scalable way.
 The events would be processed in the cloud environment and the results would be made available through REST APIs.

-First the consultants needed to identify what data was needed to block the simultaneous account access.
+First, the consultants needed to identify what data was needed to block the simultaneous account access.
 Therefore, Data Reply developed an integration for the customer frontends that would send packages of information (so-called heartbeats) every 10s to a REST API layer.
-These events are then validated and sent to Apache Kafka, a scalable event streaming platform, where they can be distributed to a multitude of microservices which all enable different use cases.
+These events are then validated and sent to Apache Kafka, a scalable event streaming platform, where they can be distributed to a multitude of micro-services which all enable different use cases.

-For the blocking of concurrent streams, a microservice using the Kafka Streams framework aggregates the heartbeats in real-time and provides REST APIs.
+For the blocking of concurrent streams, a micro-service using the Kafka Streams framework aggregates the heartbeats in real-time and provides REST APIs.
 These enable the frontends to check whether the video stream they are displaying needs to be blocked or not.

 Accommodating the cloud-only approach of the customer, Data Reply leveraged AWS technologies and specifically serverless technologies wherever possible.

-All services have been containerized and deployed on container orchestration services like Fargate and ECS.
+All services have been containerised and deployed on container orchestration services like Fargate and ECS.
 DynamoDB has been used for intermediate storage of unstructured JSON payloads for clickstream tracking.
 Logging is performed through CloudWatch.
 Moreover, all infrastructure provisioning and rolling updates of the services are performed through AWS CloudFormation with an Infrastructure-as-Code approach.
 AWS Secrets Manager is leveraged to securely share credentials for other systems with the container instances.
 Permissions are efficiently managed through IAM policies.

 Best practices for AWS development and infrastructure provisioning are used to provide efficient use of resources.
 Templates have been prepared to lessen the bootstrap time of rolling out a new stream processing service.
 This limits the effort spent on infrastructure and deployment, which can then be spent on implementing business logic and deliver value.